filecoin-project/notary-governance/README.md

 After community discussion, pull requests are encouraged where open discussion can happen asynchronously via the community - please be sure to link the relevant issues to the changes in your PR.
 Similar to a FIP, any proposed changes must be done within the constraints of improving the Mechanisms and Operations to better meet the overarching Principles.

 Please note our community governance calls will take place every other Tuesday - there are (2) calls each day to accomodate time zones.
-8am PT // 4pm UTC AND 6pm PT // 0200am UTC.
-Please see the community calendar for the accurate dates, follow the repo (where agenda issues will be filed), or join our Slack channel!
+8am PT // 1400 UTC AND 1800PT // 0000am UTC.
+Please see the community calendar for the accurate dates/times relative to your local timezone, follow the repo (where agenda issues will be filed), or join our Slack channel!
 - [Community Calendar](https://calendar.google.com/calendar/u/1?cid=Y19rMWdrZm9vbTE3ZzBqOGM2YmFtNnVmNDNqMEBncm91cC5jYWxlbmRhci5nb29nbGUuY29t)
 - [Zoom link](https://fil-org.zoom.us/my/filecoinplus?pwd=VHpNSnd0dkJRdWozNi9Xc3NmeGFhZz09), Passcode: *N*otary
 - Please join our Slack channel, #fil-plus, if you have questions.